ZuZanaZZ/Portfolio-website/README.md

 # Portfolio-website
-This website is for displaying my projects
+This website is for displaying my projects and showcasing my hobbies.

 # Closer look at the subsections
 ## Header